-Cellular telephones, commonly called a "cell", are widely used in America and there are many companies and plans to choose from.
-The American system is for the standard GSM on 1900.
+Cellular telephones, commonly called "cells", are widely used in America.
+There are many companies and plans to choose from.

-Prepaid phones can also be purchased for a small price and then you must purchase minutes.
+Prepaid phones can also be purchased for a cheaper price and then you must purchase minutes.

 It is important to understand all the details of the contract before signing, especially regarding the data plan (internet access) and cancellation terms.

 To get a mobile contract you will need a passport or ID card.
 A contract can usually be terminated or changed on a monthly basis, at an additional fee.
 An exception are contracts that come with a phone, where a contract cannot be terminated earlier than within 6 months to 1 year of the end date of the contract.

 There are some basic points you need to consider for choosing a cell phone:

 There are a number of telephone networks in the USA.
 Each mobile telephone network is operated by a different provider.

 You can view a more complete list of phone companies' suppliers on this site, with a comparison of fees and plans.